nils-hamel/turing-project/doc/research/9cad7ad9b2daf12c.md

 size of its hidden layers.
 The following plot shows the evolution of the training and validation losses according to the training epochs and hidden layers sizes.
-The red curves give the evolution of the training losses while the orange ones show the evolution of the validation losses.
-The title of each sub-plot gives the amount of neurons that are used in the external layers and the central one, respectively.
+The red curves give the evolution of the training The title of each sub-plot gives the size of the super-scaler and auto-encoder hidden layers, respectively.

 <p align="center">
 <img src="https://github.com/nils-hamel/turing-project/blob/master/doc/research/9cad7ad9b2daf12c/64x64x3-venezia-2010-loss.jpg?raw=true" width="640">